 With Warmest Regards,

 Mardie Caldwell, C.O.A.P. is the Founder of Lifetime Adoption.
-She is an adoptive parent, the author of AdoptingOnline.com and Adoption: Your Step-by-Step Guide, and radio talk show host of “Let’s Talk Adoption…with Mardie Caldwell,” at LetsTalkAdoption.com.
+She is an adoptive parent, the author of AdoptingOnline.com and Adoption: Your Step-by-Step Guide, and radio talk show host of “Let’s Talk Adoption…with Mardie Caldwell, C.O.A.P.,” at LetsTalkAdoption.com.
 Mardie has written numerous articles on parenting, adoption, travel and finance.
 Mardie, her husband and children all live in Northern California.